German Pronouns

 The grandma drinks the wine.

-In this lesson, let's learn how to use pronouns in our sentences, in the nominative and accusative cases:
+In this lesson, let’s learn how to use pronouns in our sentences, focusing on the nominative and accusative cases.

 nominative